sfbrigade/sfbrigade.github.io.2017-11-05/README.md

 # openSATX website

-Website for San Antonio's brigade
+Website for mexico city's brigade

 Built in plain HTML, Javascript and CSS